AccumulateNetwork/accumulate/docs/protocol/Transactions.md

   - Create a Signature Specification
   - Sponsored by an ADI or key book
   - When sponsored by an ADI, creates an unbound SS
-  - When sponsored by an key book, creates an SS bound to that key book
+  - When sponsored by a key book, creates an SS bound to that key book
 - **Create Signature Specification Group**
   - Create a Signature Specification Group
   - Sponsored by an ADI